plaurin84/plaurin84.github.io/_posts/2017-09-21-installing-pnda.markdown

 > With Great Power Comes Great Responsibility
 > &nbsp;&nbsp;\- sudo

 While it's always good practice to type your own commands, I will do my best to keep the procedures copy/paste friendly.
+As a reminder, the steps below are in no manner intended for production deployments.

 ###### 1. Choose and prepare a host
 TODO